In this post we’ll observe peculiar roman vestiges in Lisbon. We’ll take you to the unusual Roman Inscriptions of the Pedras Negras.

 Building of Almada in Madalena Square

-In the heart of Lisbon Downtown, at the end of Rua da Conceição, in front of the Church of Madalena is a building that has an extraordinary story to tell.
+In the heart of Downtown Lisbon, at the end of Rua da Conceição, in front of the Church of Madalena is a building that has an extraordinary story to tell.

 This building, delimited by Travessa do Almada, Travessa das Pedras Negras, Rua da Madalena and Largo da Madalena, was built before the earthquake of 1755 although it already presented characteristics of buildings built after this same earthquake.

-It was erected in 1749 by João Manuel de Almada e Melo, viscount of Vila Nova de Sotto de El-Rei, from the family of Marquês de Pombal, minister of King José, in his properties of the Pedras Negras.
+It was erected in 1749 by João Manuel de Almada e Melo, viscount of Vila Nova de Sotto de El-Rei, from the family of Marquês de Pombal, minister of King José I, in his properties of the Pedras Negras.

 When building the foundations for this and other buildings, several archaeological findings were discovered, which indicated the existence, in this place, of a temple dedicated to the Goddess Cybele, mother goddess that symbolised the fertility of nature.